Habar Gidir: Role and influence in Somalia

-The Habar Gidir clan has produced prominent figures such as the first Prime Minister of Somalia Abdullahi Issa Mohamud, who hailed from the Sa'ad subclan; Reer Nima'ale.^{ } Abdullahi Issa played one of the most important roles if not the most important role in bringing independence for the Somali nation.
+The Habar Gidir clan has produced prominent figures such as the first Prime Minister of Somalia Abdullahi Issa Mohamud, who hailed from the Sa'ad subclan; Reer Nima'ale.
+Abdullahi Issa played one of the most important roles if not the most important role in bringing independence for the Somali nation.
 He stood firm in his beliefs against the occupying Italians and ensured to get them out of the country legally and bring Somalis freedom in which he was victorious.

 Somalia's fifth president Abdiqasim Salad Hassan also hails from the Habargidir, Ayr, Absiiye.
-The president was elected at a time where Somalia had not seen governance for nearly a decade and was elected in the town of Arta in Djibouti by Somali delegates representing the various Somali clans and factions.
+The president was elected at a time when Somalia had not seen governance for nearly a decade and was elected in the town of Arta in Djibouti by Somali delegates representing the various Somali clans and factions.
 His government faced great challenges despite his will to restore the Somali nation to its better past.
 He was also a very important figure in Mohamed Siyad Barres Regime and held 7 ministerial posts in the span of the regimes rule.

 General Mohamed Farah Aydid, also from the Habar Gidir, is regarded as the most influential general in modern Somali political history.
 Mohamed Farah Aydid was a Major General who was instrumental in the 1977 Ogaden war against Ethiopia to liberate the unlawfully occupied Somali Region.